ZENTRIX-pro/SB1/IP/replit.md

 - Updated mobile drawer links: Home, Shop, Heritage, Support
 - Updated Footer with Facebook and Instagram social links
 - Added routes: /about, /contact, /shipping

+## Shopify Integration

+**Your Shopify Admin Panel IS your dashboard.** Add products in Shopify, and they appear on the website automatically.

+### Configuration
+- **Domain:** `p52yuw-uq.myshopify.com`
+- **Storefront Access Token:** Configured in `lib/shopify.ts`

+### How It Works
+1. Products are fetched from Shopify Storefront API on page load
+2. New Arrivals and Trending sections display your Shopify products
+3. Product detail pages show all images from Shopify
+4. "Buy Now" button redirects to Shopify checkout with selected quantity
+5. Changes in Shopify Admin reflect immediately on the website

+### Files
+- `lib/shopify.ts` - Shopify client and API functions
+- `lib/shopify-context.tsx` - React context for global product state
+- `components/product-skeleton.tsx` - Loading state components

 ## Architecture